 This is the one aspect of the gospel which the natural man thinks he might be able to like.
 But like all spiritual truth, the natural man can only love the truth through a distortion of it.
 We should therefore begin with misunderstandings of the doctrine:

-1. The Existence of Distortions: “If you teach the security of the believer, then men will become complacent, etc.” Yes, some will twist the grace of God into a licence for sin.
+1. The Existence of Distortions: “If you teach the security of the believer, then men will become complacent, etc.” Yes, some will twist the grace of God into a license for sin.
 But we do not decide what to teach on the basis of pragmatics.
 Look at what was done with Paul’s teaching.
 Notice what he says in Romans 3:8 about the accusation and his accusers.
 Their condemnation is just.

 2. Once Saved Always Saved: What does this mean?
 It is a wonderful truth or a damnable heresy depending upon what is meant by saved.
 Take a look at 1 John 2:19.